DinkyToyz/wtmcsServiceDispatcher/README.md

 ### Global Options

-- **Dispatch by district**:
-  All buildings in the same district as a service building are considered to be in it's range.

-- **Dispatch by building range**:
-  All buildings within a certain distance from a service building are considered to be in it's range.
-The distance is a property of the building asset.

 - **Limit building ranges**:
   Limit the minimum and maximum range of service building (mitigates effects of assets with extreme range).